Sandbags

-Note: Sandbags are only recommended for residents who may experience minor flooding from rainfall.
-Sandbags will not protect against storm surge from the bay or tidal waters.
+Note: Sandbags are only recommended for residents who may experience flooding less than 15 inches from rain or tides.
+Sandbags won’t stop water completely, but they can reduce the amount of water entering your home.
+They will not protect against waves or storm surge associated with larger storms.

 People shoveling sand into sandbags